Leadership for change

 LLV Life (Part 2): Enabling a bold idea for education

 Traditional schooling models, characterised by cellular classrooms and ‘chalk and talk’, have been prominent since the Industrial era.
-Although there’s been much discussion around the need to evolve this model to one which is more engaging and relevant for today’s students, from the limited number of schools that have successfully shifted from conventional structures, it is evident how difficult this is to do.
+There’s been much discussion around the need to evolve this model to one which is more engaging and relevant for today’s students, yet, from the limited number of schools that have successfully shifted from conventional structures, it’s evident how difficult this is to do.
 Fiona Young and Meredith Ash share the unique story of the Lindfield Learning Village.

 Image courtesy of Lindfield Learning Village.